diegocasmo/diegocasmo.github.io/posts/2015-12-20-merge-sort.md

 ### Conclusion

 Just as the author explained, sorting problems immediately lend towards a divide-and-conquer approach.
-Next, I will be revisiting/learning more about medians, matrix multiplication, and the fast Fourier transform.
+Next, I will be revisiting medians, matrix multiplication, and the fast Fourier transform.